pauldeen79/CrossCutting/README.md

 * Unary operator ! to inverse a boolean value like "!true"
 * Comparison operators <, <=, >, >=, == and != for example "true != false"
 * Indexers like MyArray[1]
-* Built-in functions for DateTime values: AddDays, AddHours, AddMinuts, AddMonths, AddSeconds and AddYears
+* Built-in methods for DateTime values: AddDays, AddHours, AddMinuts, AddMonths, AddSeconds and AddYears
-* Built-in functions for String values: ToCamelCase, ToLowerCase, ToPascalCase and ToUpperCase, Left, Right, Mid
+* Built-in functions for String values: Left, Right, Mid
+* Built-in methods for String values: ToCamelCase, ToLower, ToPascalCase and ToUpper
 * Cast and Convert functions to cast and convert values to other types
 * Coalesce function, to get the first value that is not null
-* ToString function to convert objects to string
+* ToString method to convert objects to string
 * IsNull function to check for null values
-* Optional support for reflection to get property values, or invoke methods
+* Optional support for reflection to get property values or invoke methods
 * Type-safe properties, without reflection: Array.Length, String.Length, ICollection.Count, and Year/Month/Day/Hour/Minute/Second/Date for DateTime
 * Support for context using delegates, in order to allow lazy evaluation
-* Support for custom functions, using dependency injection
+* Support for adding custom functions, using dependency injection
 * Support for adding custom expression components, using dependency injection
+* Support for adding custom dot methods and properties, using dependency injection

 Design decisions:
 * Extendable through Dependency Injection